Geonkick-Synthesizer/geonkick/README.md

 Clone the Geonkick code repository, compile and install.

-        copy the source code of the latest release ([see repository releases](https://gitlab.com/geonkick/geonkick/-/releases)) mkdir geonkick/build
+        copy the source code of the latest release mkdir geonkick/build
         cd geonkick/build
         cmake ../